 For instance, someone who encountered bullying in school may feel that they are not worthy of an easy life.
 They may intentionally isolate themselves from peers and family members as a way of showing their low value.
 When you have low self-esteem, combating self-punishing tendencies can be extremely difficult.
 You may have a hard time ignoring your inner voice.

 Others that engage in this penalising behaviour are those that live with addictions and mental health disorders.
 Those that experience addictions may want to stop their typical behaviour, but feel that they are not ‘strong’ enough.
-Similarly, people with mental health disorders may want to heal from their symptoms, but they can’t do it alone.
-When these individuals fail to stop their impulses or symptoms, they may doubt themselves and even lash out at others.

 How Do People Engage in Self-Punishment?